hphelion/documentation/commercial/GA1/commercial.install-GA-ESX-Proxy.md

 # HP Helion OpenStack&#174; Deploy vCenter ESX compute proxy

 The HP Helion OpenStack vCenter ESX compute proxy is a driver that enables the Compute service to communicate with a VMware vCenter server that manages one or more ESX hosts.
-The HP Helion OpenStack Compute Service Nova (Compute) requires this driver to interface with VMWare ESX hypervisor API’s.
+The HP Helion OpenStack Compute Service (Nova) requires this driver to interface with VMWare ESX hypervisor API’s.

 The general process for deploying the vCenter ESX compute proxy involves the following: